eamena-project/eamena-arches-dev/data/grids/qdgc_/README.md

 This project supports the production and distribution of QDGC files.
 It provides a setup which allows for swift production of spatial data within a PostGIS database.
 It also provides tools to pull data off from the online database and into a geopackage file for distribution.

-You will find tools and relevant templates in the following folder:

-- **scripts** to produce PostGreSQL/PostGIS functions to create grids
+You will find tools and relevant templates in the folder [scripts](https://github.com/eamena-oxford/eamena-arches-dev/tree/main/data/grids/qdgc_/scripts) to produce PostGreSQL/PostGIS functions to create grids (with Psql and PL/Python)

 ## Initialise a PostGIS database and a spatial table